foss-responders/fossresponders.com/_posts/2020-05-22-join-us-at-uplift-by-foss-responders.md

 * [Python Software Foundation](https://staging.python.org/psf/donations/)
 * [Tor Project](https://donate.torproject.org/)

-The FOSS Responders team is ecstatic to announce that in partnership with [name all partner orgs], we’ll be distributing over $100,000 USD to the participating organizations!
+The FOSS Responders team is ecstatic to announce that in partnership with many organizations listed below, we’ll be distributing over $100,000 USD to the participating organizations!

 However, we’re not done yet!
 We’re also inviting event participants to donate.
 Indeed has committed to match participant donations up to $5,000 USD.
 Donations and matched funds will be distributed equally to the participating organizations.